A mini-guide to Student Credit Cards - Features, Eligibility, Process, Banks Offering Student Credit Cards, etc.

 How can a Student get a Credit Card in India?

-With banks offering student credit cards without requiring applicants to produce work documents or tax returns, there must be some confusion about how a student might apply for credit.
-Here’s how a student can get a credit card in their name:
+But with multiple banks offering student credit cards without requiring applicants to produce work documents or tax returns, there must be some confusion about how a student might apply for credit.

 1. Against security, such as a fixed deposit.